 Level Three: Behaviour

 There’s also the question of how to avoid skewing the results, should staff become aware they are being assessed.
-Finally, it requires a level of expertise which a manager might simply not possess.
-To ensure workplace observations like this are carried out to a high standard, it can be wise to retain the services of the training provider.
+Finally, it requires a level of expertise which a manager might not possess.
+To ensure workplace observations like this are carried out to a high standard it can be wise to retain the services of the training provider.

 Level Four: Result